 An easy way to test if the stainless steel is grade 304 or 430 is to use a magnet.
 If it sticks to the BBQ, it is grade 430 and if it doesn’t, it is grade 304. (source: Men’s Health)

 Other areas of your BBQ which can vary on the materials used are the grills.
 These can either be chrome, stainless steel or cast iron – and each has its benefits and drawbacks.
 For example, stainless steel is easy to clean and more durable than chrome, whilst cast iron is an excellent source of heat due to holding its temperature well, but it is prone to rust if care isn’t taken.

 Features to Look For:

 Barbecuing today is more than cooking a few slabs of meat and serving them up with a limp salad and lashings of tomato sauce.
 Instead, there’s no reason why with your BBQ you cannot cook up many of the treats that your cooker allows you to cook.
 To help you hone your culinary skills on your BBQ we recommend you look for the following features…

-- Lid / Hood – when the lid/hood is closed heat and smoke is deflected more evenly around the food, helping it to cook thoroughly and get the desired BBQ taste and flavour.
+- Lid / Hood – when a BBQ with a lid/hood is closed, heat and smoke is deflected more evenly around the food, helping it to cook thoroughly and get the desired BBQ taste and flavour.